 Santa Barbara, California.

 Though I was born and raised under the bright Californian sun, the last decade of my life has often seen me traveling to the cold lands of northern Europe, where I’m inspired by the mixture of landscape, weather, history, and culture.
 Since March 2016 I have lived full time on Lofoten.

-Beyond photography, writing about the places I visit has taken a greater role in my life, with two guidebooks to Norway’s Lofoten Islands and several magazine articles.
+Beyond photography, writing about the places I visit has taken a greater role in my life, with 7 photography and hiking ebooks published about Lofoten and northern Sweden, and several magazine articles.
 Though I never thought I would be a writer, it seems to be a complimentary pursuit alongside my long term photographic projects.

 As I often return to my favorite places over many years and across the seasons, some locations have almost become more familiar to me than my own home.
 My interest in deeply exploring these areas has led to the natural progression that I offer photography tours and workshops to help others discover the landscapes which have drawn me back so many times.